 That statement, taken literally is true, however finding the right kind of individual who can listen, ask relevant questions and who can deliver the service that a customer requires is not that simple.
 In addition, finding an effective, professional company to oversee and manage the ongoing service from A to Z is not a piece of cake and requires a definite set of skills and experience, particularly in the administration and general management of people.

-For £2 or £2.95 per hour we think everything we do behind the scenes (and in front of it) is a bargain, especially considering that a competitor who invoices you or collects in cash, say, a gross hourly rate of £12, £14, £18 (or more) and who pays the cleaner themselves (perhaps the same as our database cleaner’s are paid – i.e., £8.00 per hour – is effectively charging you £4.50 ph, £6.50 ph or £10.50 ph respectively for their part of the service that we are quoting £2 or £2.95 hour for – and – we guarantee that our Service Charge will never increase – how many cleaning companies can promise that?
+If we use our weekly service as a guideline, we believe everything we do behind the scenes (and in front of it) is a bargain, especially considering that a competitor who invoices you or collects in cash, say, a gross (weekly) hourly rate of £13, £14, £18 (or more) and who pays the cleaner perhaps the same as our database cleaner’s are paid – e.g., £8.75 per hour – is effectively charging you £4.25 ph, £5.25 ph or £9.75 ph respectively for THEIR part of the service that WE quote £2 per hour for – and – we guarantee that our Management Fee will never increase – how many cleaning companies can promise that?

-Not forgetting that we have heard of a number of private cleaners charging £12 to £15 + per hour and for that increased charge, some of them don’t even include insurance cover, in which case you’re paying 100% of your hourly rate to them, even if they do provide their own insurance cover, what happens if they subsequently fail to turn up, prove unreliable, leave, go on holiday or break something?
+Plus, we’ve heard of a number of private cleaners charging £12 to £15 + per hour and for that increased charge, some of them don’t even include insurance cover, in which case you’re paying 100% of your hourly rate to them.
+But even if they do provide their own insurance cover, what happens if they subsequently fail to turn up, prove unreliable, leave, go on holiday or break something?
 You’re on your own.

 Q Are introduced cleaners vetted and are all cleans insured?